Wednesday, December 31, 2025

 Added last week: 0.0 yards

 Kate's 15 Minutes to Stitch Challenge at Life in Pieces has us tracking how many days each week we get in at least 15 minutes of quilting time.
-It was another 7 for 7 week, which included a guild sewing day to work on community service quilts.
+This week was the usual mix of working on several different projects: making placemats, catching up on blocks for my Temperature Quilt, and prepping the layers for my next machine quilting project.

 15 Minute Challenge for 2025